 A feature of Public Law Review is the commentary, recent developments and book review sections, bringing to public lawyers in government, private practice and the courts coverage of topical issues and legal literature.

 Articles published are critically appraised or reviewed by an academic or professional peer of the author for the purpose of maintaining the standards of the journal.

-Laureate Professor Cheryl Saunders, Founding Director, Centre for Comparative Constitutional Studies, Melbourne Law School, The University of Melbourne
+Cheryl Saunders AO, Founding Director, Centre for Comparative Constitutional Studies, Melbourne Law School, The University of Melbourne

 Board of Advisors

 Margaret Allars, Australia

 Michael Crommelin, Australia

 Rosalind Dixon, Australia